Frequently Asked Questions

 Q: Will BestPLUS lumber thermally expand or contract?

 A: Yes.
 BestPLUS is a polymer-based product, and therefore will expand (in heat) and contract (in cold).
 Please take this into consideration for your application.
 We recommend oversizing holes slightly when predrilling to allow for expansion and contraction.
-Additionally, we do not recommend that you abut plastic lumber end-to-end unless it is used in a temperature-controlled environment.
+Additionally, we do not recommend that you place plastic lumber end-to-end unless it is used in a temperature-controlled environment.
 It is best to plan for slight expansion at both ends.

 Q: Will BestPLUS lumber rot or promote mildew growth?